simonsturge/expo-http-server/README.md

 ```

-Not that on iOS when the app is backgrounded the server will inevitably get paused.
+Note that on iOS when the app is backgrounded the server will inevitably get paused.
 A background task will be started automatically, however you will likely only get 30 seconds of listening time in the background.

 Send a request to the server in a browser `browser` or `curl`: